zdravkov/kendo-docs/api/wrappers/jsp/grid/scrollable.md

 ### virtual `boolean`

 Enable/disable virtual scrolling.
-When enabled the grid will display only a single page of data (configured via
+When enabled the grid will display only a single page of data (configured via dataSource.pageSize).

 #### Example
     <kendo:grid-scrollable virtual="virtual">